amberframework/docs/README.md

 Amber is a web development framework written in Crystal which implements the server-side MVC pattern.
 Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Ruby on Rails or Python's Django.

-Amber aims to deliver developer happiness, productivity and bare metal performance, it offers new concepts, tools and libraries like channels,  pre-compiled templates and hot reloading, to keep you up par with technologies used today.
+Amber aims to deliver developer happiness, productivity and bare metal performance.
+It offers a familiar set of tools like generators, database managment, irb, deployment tools, docker support and production tools like encrypted secrets.
+If you come from the rails world, you will feel right at home but be aware, this is not rails; it embraces the best features from many different frameworks so you might notice pipes for routing which is more similar to phoenix.

 ## Getting Help